invalid303/Rock-Paper-Scissors/README.md

-# Rock-Paper-Scissors-
+# Rock-Paper-Scissors
-A simple game of Rock, Paper, Scissors!
+A simple game of (Rock, Paper, Scissors) that was wrote in Python!